kcbabo/gloo-mesh/docs/content/guides/gateway/advanced_routing.md

 {{< /tab >}}
 {{< /tabs >}}

-Now if you try to request the new version endpoints, you will see that you get a `404` from the reviews service as a reply.
-The reason is because the first route table that we created takes precedence due to its higher weight, which means the prefix route at `/reviews/v1` is getting matched before it reaches the new exact route `/reviews/v1/version`.
+Now if you try to send a request to the new version endpoints, you get a `404` response from the reviews service.
+The first route table that you created takes precedence due to its weight of `10`, which means that the prefix route `/reviews/v1` is being matched before the request reaches the new exact route `/reviews/v1/version`.
+You could adjust the weight of the second route table to come before the first, but the `404` route will then short-circuit the review service routes.
-You could adjust the weight on the second route table to be higher than that of the first, but that will cause the `404` route to then short circuit the review service routes.
-One solution is using a separate route table for the version endpoints and `404` endpoint, but there is a better way.
-Gloo Mesh Gateway routing supports two types of sorting.
-The first and default method is via table weight where routes are kept in the same order that they appear on their table and relative to table order.
-The alternative method is sorting by route specificity where routes are sorted via a heuristic that estimates how "specific" a route is and then puts more specific routes before more general ones in order to minimize short circuits.
-Exact match routes are considered more specific than regex match routes, which are considered more specific than prefix match routes.
-Routes of the same match type are than compared based on the length where longer matches are more specific.
-The sorting action is set in the `delegateAction` level and will overwrite any sorting done in `delegateAction`s of child `RouteTable`s.
-You can enable it on the `VirtualHost` to allow the routes of both tables to be intermingled.
+One solution is to use a separate route table for the version endpoints and `404` endpoint.
+However, an easier method is to use the secondary type of Gloo Mesh Gateway routing.

+Recall that the default type of sorting is by use of table weight, in which routes are kept in the same order that they appear on their table and relative to table order.
+The alternative type of sorting is by route specificity, in which routes are sorted according to a heuristic that estimates how specific a route is and orders routes from most to least specific in order to minimize short circuits.
+Exact match routes are considered the most specific, followed by regex match routes, followed by prefix match routes.
+Routes of the same match type are then compared based on length, in which longer matches are more specific.

+The sorting action is set at the `delegateAction` level, and overwrites any sorting in `delegateAction`s of child `RouteTable`s.
+You can enable the `ROUTE_SPECIFICITY` sorting action on the `VirtualHost` to allow the routes of both tables to be sorted together.

 {{< tabs >}}
 {{< tab name="YAML File" codelang="yaml" >}}